 The post-dive workflow commences when divers have completed the 'in-water workflow' (Section 3.5) and have returned to wash-down equipment (Table 14).
 The first steps are similar for both DSLR and actions cameras and involve: washing, drying, and stowing camera housings, and removing cameras, camera batteries, and memory cards.
 Images from camera memory cards are then copied to a computer following the folder structure recommended in Table 14.
 While images are downloading, collected metadata and GPC measurements should be entered into their respective locations in the master access database file (Fig. 13, Table 14).
-At this time, Agisoft Metashape (Metashape) projects can also be created, and imagery imported to create one project per plot (DSLR imagery) and one project per zone (GoPro imagery), all saved using the file naming conventions described in Table 14.
+At this time, Agisoft Metashape (Metashape) projects can also be created, and imagery imported to create one project per plot (DSLR imagery) and one project per zone (GoPro imagery) using the file naming conventions described in Table 14.

 It is recommended to conduct the initial stages of 3D model processing in Metashape (described in Table 15) to assist with in-field QA/QC and to optimize post-field processing workflow.
-Running the initial Metashape processing steps requires substantial computing power however (see computer specifications in Table 10), so may not be feasible for all users.
-Metashape processing steps help to identify if in-water errors (e.g. incorrect camera settings or swim pattern), or data-management errors (e.g. incorrect data storage or file deletion) have occurred and if re-imaging of plots is required (Table 15).
+Metashape processing steps help to identify if in-water errors (e.g. incorrect camera settings or swim pattern), or data-management errors (e.g. incorrect data storage or file deletion) have occurred and identify if re-imaging of plots is required (Table 15).
 Metashape processing is completed via use of a python script to optimize processing efficiency, minimize user input, and allow processing to run unattended overnight (Table 15).
-Detailed information about Metshape processing is provided in SOP No. 2 '3D Model processing' (Table 1), which should also be packed for the field.
+Detailed information about Metashape processing is provided in SOP 2'Model processing' (Table 1), which should also be packed for use in field.
 At the completion of each day all data should be backed-up to an appropriate number of internal and external drives using a back-up software (see steps in Table 14) to ensure data integrity prior to clearing camera memory cards.